1danielr/auto-gb/README.md

 # JAX vs PyTorch: Automatic Differentiation for XGBoost
-Code snippets for the corresponding Medium article.
+Code for the corresponding Medium article.

+## Benchmark
+Please see `benchmark.ipynb` for a working copy of the entire codebase together with the code used to generate the benchmark.